 Limited Color Choice For This 2 Models

 When White, or near White is all you need, you may skip to the next section.
-Otherwise please take note of this two models, K-5172-RA, and K-8687.
+Otherwise please take note of these two models, K-5172-RA, and K-8687.

 But for K-8687, you should check and compare the price difference between buying just the K-8687 model alone or a combination of San Souci K-4000 and the Purefresh K-5588 seat.
 In any case, the Purefresh seat also comes in White and Biscuit only.

 Not A Fan Of Comfort Height?
 You Don’t Deserve These Features Then.